tsinghua-ideal/ExtendibleRadixTree/README.md

 This data structure can run on Unix machines.
 The default code creates the data structure in DRAM and tests it.

-If you want to test it on the NVM, please specify the PM file in the command.
+If you want to test it on the Persistent Memory, please specify the PM file in the command.

 Note that Optane DCPMM should be mapped to a pre-defined address space through a DAX file system.